Pradyumancoder/Plutus-by-Unicohub-backend-assesment/plutues/README.md

 SMTP_SERVICE=gmail
 SMTP_MAIL=youremail@gmail.com
 SMTP_PASSWORD=yourpassword
-Start the server: npm start
+Start the server: npm run dev

-API Endpoints

 Creates a new user in the database.